 Data and Definitions

-Trust for America's Health and the Robert Wood Johnson Foundation.
-F as in Fat: How Obesity Threatens America's Future, 2012.
+Trust for America's Health and the Robert Wood Johnson Foundation:

-Trust for America's Health.
-Legislative Supplement: Obesity-related Legislative Action in States (Update).
-(PDF)
+- Legislative Supplement: Obesity-related Legislative Action in States (Update 2011) (pdf)

-Information on the cost of obesity is available at the Centers for Disease Control and Prevention.
-(Accessed July 20, 2009)
+Information on the cost of obesity is available at the Centers for Disease Control and Prevention

 See the Data Sources and Updates Calendar for a detailed list of the data resources used for indicator measures on Virginia Performs.